b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)

 ### 4.1.1+nexus ###
+- .7
+  * calculate (and display) size of a file object by helper script

 - .6
   * fix overlapping genre/plotline in Flix View
   * extend option play/info for home widgets to music video widgets